vsHariharan03/AutoTuner/README.md

 ## Overview

-We automate the tuning of the Nav2 MPPI (Model Predictive Path Integral) controller parameters using Bayesian Optimization.
+Thw aim of my project is to automate the tuning of the Nav2 MPPI (Model Predictive Path Integral) controller parameters using Bayesian Optimization.

-And allows users to run multiple instances of gazebo in parallel to speed up the Optimization process.
+We distribute optimization across multiple instances of gazebo in parallel to speed up the optimization process.

 The system evaluates navigation performance in simulation, computes a performance score, and iteratively searches for better controller parameters using Bayesian Optimization.